 After the return to an ambient temperature, a stirring machine (pictured below) is used to stir the compound for about 1-3 minutes.

 PCB plate printing with solder paste needs to be completed within 2 hours of the patch and reflow soldering.
+(Interested in SMT Solder Paste Printing?
+Make sure to have look at this article)

 6. selection of solder paste products